-- Sun protection is the most effective way to prevent melasma.
+- Sun protection is the most effective way to prevent this condition.
 Sunscreen with SPF 60 or more every day is recommended.
-We also recommend use of a wide-brimmed hat when exposed to the sun.
+We also recommend the use of a wide-brimmed hat when exposed to the sun.
 Sunscreen should block UVA/UVB rays and visible light.
 Look for sunscreens containing iron oxide, which blocks visible light.

-- Discontinuing medications that affect hormones is the only way to prevent melasma from worsening if your melasma is triggered by hormonal changes.
+- Discontinuing medications that affect hormones is the only way to prevent melasma from worsening if hormonal changes trigger your specific case.

 - Antihistamines can reduce melasma, as it has been found that increased mast cells, immune cells that cause allergies in the skin, have been associated with melasma.

 - Coffee, blueberries, and red wine contain antioxidants that have been found to help control melasma.

 - Niacinamide supplements have also been found to help with it because they inhibit melanocytic transfer (the transfer of pigment to the skin).

 Find Melasma Treatments in McLean, VA, or Potomac, MD